LuiseQuoss/ebvcube/README.md

 ### 4D structure

-The datacube have the dimensions longitude, latitude, time and entity.
+The datacubes have the dimensions longitude, latitude, time and entity.

 ``` bash
 ├── scenari_1